vitorgalvao/setup-php-contact-form/README.md

 ```
 usage: setup-php-contact-form <email_via> <template_type> [<project_directory>]

-<email_via> must be either 'server' (to send emails from server script is on) or 'gmail' to route via gmail
+<email_via> must be either 'server' (to send emails from server script is on) or 'smtp' to use an SMTP server
 <template_type> must be either 'html' or 'jade'
 <project_directory>, if empty, will default to current directory
 ```